magnetikonline/picoh/README.md

 #### $.trim(string)
 Trim leading/trailing whitespace from the given `string` and return the result.

+#### $.reqAnimFrame(handler)
+- Wrapper for `window.requestAnimationFrame`, a more efficient method of processing animation frames versus traditional `window.setTimeout()` use.
+- Handles cross browser API prefixing between browser vendors.
+- A fallback `window.setTimeout()` polyfill is provided for unsupported browsers which will be called approximately once every 16ms to give a *close to* 60fps fire rate.

 #### *Has JavaScript?* CSS class hook
 - Not a method per se, but placing an attribute of `<html class="nojs">` on a document's `<html>` element will be automatically replaced with `<html class="js">` upon load of the library.
 - Used as a CSS styling hook for no/has JavaScript scenarios.